 Portuguese Parliament has approved an obligatory vegan option in all public canteens – a huge step for vegan catering for all.

-The recently approved new law compels all public canteens (e.g. schools, universities, prisons, hospitals) to provide a strict vegetarian option in their menus within the next 6 months.
+The recently approved new law compels all public canteens (e.g. schools, universities, prisons, hospitals) to provide a "strict vegetarian" (meaning vegan in Portuguese) option in their menus within the next 6 months.

 The significant achievement follows a popular petition promoted by the Portuguese Vegetarian Society (Associação Vegetariana Portuguesa) in 2015, which rapidly amounted to over 15,000 signatures and was discussed at the parliament early in 2016.